floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

 There's only a single drawing function *sg\_draw()*, unifying indexed- vs non-indexed and instanced- vs non-instanced rendering.

-*sg\_end\_pass()* finishes the current pass, if the pass was rendering to an MSAA render target, an MSAA resolve step will happen her.
+*sg\_end\_pass()* finishes the current pass, if the pass was rendering to an MSAA render target, an MSAA resolve step will happen here.

 And finally *sg\_commit()* indicates the end of the current frame.